mhashem19/IMDB_Movie_Sreaming_Analysis/README.md

 # IMDB Movies Streaming Analysis Project
+This group project analysis and visualizes IMDB datasets of movie streaming platforms.
+It uses machine learning techniques and tableau to predict and analyze the profitability of the movies vs. genres and other significant industry related trends.

 Landing Page: Dashboard with graphs/charts about movie data.
 	* Some graphs and charts from Project 2